 Deferral of some payments to HMRC

-Businesses are being given longer to make some payments to HMRC.
-This includes:
+Some businesses have been given longer to make certain payments to HMRC.
+This includes the following.

-- Self-Assessment payments on account that were due on 31 July 2020; and
+- Self-Assessment payments on account that were due on 31 July 2020.

 Late filing daily penalties will not apply for 2018 to 2019 self assessment returns